JonahKember/MA-Thesis/Hyperactivity_Impulsivity.md

 ![image](https://user-images.githubusercontent.com/81769550/118403825-46623180-b63e-11eb-9b83-18e73c9063b0.png)

 The lack of integration between frontal and posterior areas might reflect a reduced communication between areas in the fronto-parietal network and areas in the motor cortex.
-As you might assume, communication between these networks is likely necessary when first deciding whether its appropriate to make a response or not, and when subsequently informing areas associated with motor control.
+As you might assume, communication between these networks is likely necessary when first deciding whether its appropriate to make a response or not, and when informing motor control areas of that decision.

-Check out this dynamic configuration in action:
+## Check out this dynamic configuration in action:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MbeJPPVKH0Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>